propublica/django-collaborative/README.md

 The Heroku deploy button will create a small, "free-tier" Collaborate system.
 This consists of a small web server, a database which supports between 10k-10M records (depending on data size) and automatically configures scheduled data re-importing.
-Click below to get started.

 ## Google Cloud